ltpitt/python-simple-notifications/README.md

 ## How to use it
 * Python (<3) is required.
 If you have Linux or Mac you should be good to go and you should skip to the next step, if you're on Windows and you like lazy'n'great get it from here: http://ninite.com
 * Clone the repository or simply download it as a zip file and unzip it in your local folder
-* Install all required components using pip (https://pip.pypa.io/en/latest/installing.html) with the following commands:
+* If you have pip skip to next step.
+You need pip to easily install requirements, if you do not have it you can install it  using this tutorial: https://pip.pypa.io/en/latest/installing.html
-* pip install -r requirements.txt
+* Run this command to install requirements: pip install -r requirements.txt
 * Customize the variables at the beginning of notification.py with your Email / Pushbullet / Pushover data

+You are now good to go!

-Then run from command line:
+Run from command line:
 python notification.py

 Email Example:     --email "Email Subject", "Email Message", "Email recipients"